Eddystone (Google): Waze Beacons

 They will ignore this information from any beacons that do not use an ID number belonging to Waze.

-Security

-In 2018, the security of the platform came under scrutiny from privacy advocates with concerns over how the audio component of the beacon is recorded, stored and ultimately filtered to just the ultrasonic portion of the signal.
-Without proper informed consent, users may find their conversations are illegally being recorded by beacons using the Eddystone protocol in collaboration with the Nearby Messages API.

 Discontinuation

 In December 2018, Google stopped delivering both Eddystone and Physical Web beacon notifications.

 The low number of users and the poor user experience were the reasons to discontinued the Eddystone beacons.
 Google continues to enable access to the beacon dashboard and can deliver proximity-based experiences similar to Nearby Notifications via third-party apps using the Proximity Beacons API.